-Environmental Outcomes Staffing, Subsidy, Grant or Contract Information Outputs for State FY18-19 (July 1, 2018 thru June 30, 2019) Status/Obstacles/Comments The elimination of public water systems (PWS) that are not technically, managerially, or financially capable to operate in compliance with all drinking water regulations through the consolidation with another system.
+Work Plan Component, Program, and Mechanism: Operator Certification and Training; Outreach Assistance Provider Program (OAPP); Staffing Grant or Contract Recipient: Not applicable EPA Contact(s): Kelly Moran State Contact(s): William McNamara/Dennis Harney ts of the Operator Certification Program and provide oversight, program development, and program Environmental Outcomes Staffing, Subsidy, Grant or Contract Information Outputs for State FY19-20 (July 1, 2019 thru June 30, 2020) Status/Obstacles/Comments The elimination of public water systems (PWS) that are not technically, managerially, or financially capable to operate in compliance with all drinking water regulations through the consolidation with another system.
 The elimination of PWSs that are not technically, managerially, or financially capable to operate in compliance with existing and new drinking water regulations through the design and construction of needed PWS upgrades and the improvement of system staff capabilities.
-A decrease in the number of high priority PWSs as identified by the Capability Enhancement Program priority process.
-One FTE located in the Southcentral Regional Office.
+A decrease in the number of high priority PWSs as One FTE located in the Southcentral Regional Office.
 Time code: 38331 Staff hours budgeted for this fiscal year: 1,630 (D. Harney) OUTPUTS: Approximately 30 systems per year participate in the program.
 Review needs of PWS with respect to operations, operator certification, and system management (Operations & Maintenance Plans, Emergency Response Plans, Water Loss Control, and Asset Management) and provide individual or small group assistance.
 Supervision of up to 20 wage payroll instructors.
 Complement is increased and decreased as needed to meet demand.
 Implement the Priority Ranking System.
 See the section of the workplan titled "Capability Enhancement Program; Staffing."
 Travel and attendance for all FPPE Meetings and one technical conference per FTE.
-Travel approximately 18 overnights per year for assistance projects statewide.
-Staff hours charged fiscal year to date: Noteworthy activities for the past six months: Projected activities for the next 12 months: Obstacles
+In addition, travel approximately 18 overnights per year for applicable drinking water assistance projects statewide.
+Staff hours charged fiscal year to date: Noteworthy activities for the past six months: Projected activities for the next six months: Obstacles